OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/01-container-security.md

 ### 5.4.1 Container security

-Here is a collection of Do's and Don'ts when it comes to container security, gathered from practical experiences.
+This is a collection of Do's and Don'ts when it comes to container security, gathered from practical experiences.
 Some of these are language specific and others have more general applicability.

 Container image security, host security, client security, daemon security, runtime security: